33 Reasons Why Cambridge Is Wonderful!

 Cambridge Chop House - This splendid foodie institution is one of the gems of this culinary city, offering amazing dishes that'll satisfy even the hungriest of hens.

-Punting - No girls trip to Cambridge would be complete without spending a little elegant time out on the river with a strapping young buck pushing you up the river.
-See more...
+Punting - No girls trip to Cambridge would be complete without spending a little relaxing time out on the river, with our punting hen party activity.

 Cotto - It's incredibly difficult not to want to take a picture of your plate in the fabulous Cotto where the presentation is as artful as the food is tasteful.
 One of our absolute favourites.